abhinav9558/Gabe-DAE-6MonthProjects/Semester_2/Readme.md

 # DAE Semester 2

-- Projects are in deadline
-- Add monday.com deadliens for each project
-- Link Resume, Linkdn, GIthub Pages in readme.md

-- Be definite in my IDP plan, concise smart goal (remove steps)

-Expectation Deliverables:
-- Algorithms
-- Build another page in github pages
-- showcase a resource in github pages

 ## SOC Analyst Job Description

 A **Security Operations Centre (SOC) Analyst** is a crucial frontline professional responsible for monitoring, detecting, analysing, and swiftly responding to cyber threats to safeguard an organisation's networks and valuable data.